+- D4

-Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х If you what is the minimum number of avadite and the unit of
+Must a transfer applicant have a minimum number of credits completed or else must apply as an entering first-year student?

+Yes

+No

 If yes, what is the minimum number of credits and the unit of measure?

-D5 Indicate all items required of transfer students to apply for admission:
+If yes, what is the minimum number of credits and the unit of measure?
+X - D5 Indicate all items required of transfer students to apply for admission:

 Requirements Required of All Recommended of All Recommended of Some Required of Some Not Required

 High school transcript X

-College transcript(s) Χ -
+College transcript(s) Х

-Essay or personal X
+Essay or personal Х

-Interview ļ X
+Interview 1 Х

-Standardized test scores X
+Standardized test scores Х

-Statement of good standing from prior institution(s) Х
+Statement of good standing from prior institution(s) х

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.5 D8 List any other application requirements specific to transfer application mum GPA and other requirements vary by program plicants:
+- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

+D8 List any other application requirements specific to transfer applicants: